mithibeirungu/Single-Page-CV/README.md

 # Single Page CV
 This is one of the basic html pages projects one can start of with to learn HTML structuring.
+The project itself can be found here: [https://github.com/mithibeirungu/Single-Page-CV]

 ---